Decide Your Beneficiaries

 - A binding nomination.

 The most appropriate nomination will depend on your personal circumstances.
-You should seek advice from a financial adviser if necessary.
+You should seek advice from an appropriate adviser if necessary.
 If you do not make a nomination the Trustee will, in its’ absolute discretion, pay your benefit upon your death to your dependant(s) and/or your legal personal representative.

 If you choose to make a non-binding nomination, BUSSQ will use this nomination as a guide, along with other current and relevant information it has, to make a decision about where your benefits will be paid in the event of your death.
 However, your nomination is not binding on BUSSQ’s Trustee.